-This is a pattern for a skirt with yoke and an elasticized back with zippered opening on one side.
+This is a pattern for a skirt with a yoke and an elasticized back with a zippered opening on one side.

 If you dislike making a tailored waistband and want the flexibility of an elasticised waistband all the while looking flat in the front ( No bulk in the waistband in the front) this skirt with the yoke waistband is the one for you.

-In this skirt pattern the yoke looks neat from the outside as well as inside with all the seams neatly tucked inside.It is a very easy construction and tucks in all the ugly seams
+In this skirt pattern, the yoke looks neat from the outside as well as inside with all the seams neatly tucked inside.It is very easy construction and tucks in all the ugly seams

 A-G =1″ This is marked down from A so that there is a slight curve in the waist.